Snarp/magnus_archives_transcripts/_posts/2018-04-11-1001-deadlands-special-p1.md

 #### JONNY

-He doesn't actually hit them, but he gets it into the middle of the street, and there is a ***BOOOOM**!* As various windows shatter and just--there's a lot of smoke and dust and panic.
+He doesn't actually hit them, but he gets it into the middle of the street, and there is a __*BOOOOM!*__ As various windows shatter and just--there's a lot of smoke and dust and panic.
 So that was 10s.
 9?

 ##### [PAUSE]